cobyism/ghost-on-heroku/README.md

 git push heroku master
 ```

-This will pull down the code that was deployed to heroku so you have it locally, attach this repository as a new remote, attempt to pull down the latest version and merge it in, and then push that change back to your heroku app instance.
+This will pull down the code that was deployed to Heroku so you have it locally, attach this repository as a new remote, attempt to pull down the latest version and merge it in, and then push that change back to your Heroku app instance.

 ## Problems?